Korean War Legacy Project

 Back to Korea as a Signal Officer

-Reginald Clifton Grier explains that in 1956 he was sent back to Korea, but this time as a communication officer.
-He describes how he made sure that their was communication between companies all the way to regimental headquarters and with artillery and other divisions. to This included both radio and VHF modes of communication.
+Reginald Clifton Grier discusses his service as a communication officer during his second deployment to Korea in 1956.
+He describes how he ensured there was proper communication between companies up to the regimental headquarters as well as with the artillery and other divisions.
+He recalls performing this task using both radio and VHF modes of communication.

 Share YouTube: